Cortexia-CH/image-tagging-doc/index.md

 Here are the steps to follow when you have to focus on a specific object:

 ![steps when focusing on object](images/steps_to_tag.png)

-###

-## Output format

-We will need the output as JSON file if possible (unless you are using our tagging tool which will take care of this automatically).
-Our sample JSON format is [here](./cortexia-sample.json).

 ## Using the Cortexia tagging tool